-So we don’t price options before or after market hours.
+So we don’t typically price options before or after market hours.

 We do have a text-alert service — it’s free — that lets you know when a new recommendation has been sent.
-If you haven’t signed up for that and have a U.S. carrier, I encourage you to do so.
+If you haven’t signed up for that, I encourage you to do so.
 You will know instantly when our alerts are released.
 Once you’ve clicked “submit,” just remember to check your phone for the final step.
 We immediately text you directions to get your confirmation.

-For our official position to get filled and placed into the portfolio, the option price has to be within our buy range from the time the email leaves our office until we decide to cancel our orders.
+A: For our official position to get filled and placed into the portfolio, the option price has to be within our buy range from the time the email leaves our office until the time we decide to cancel our orders.